 Buying a property in Greece

-Once you’ve found an area right for your needs, the next logical step is to buy a property.
-The best way to do this is with the Golden Visa as it brings a lot of advantages, but not everyone has the spare cash to invest.
+Once you’ve found an area that is right for your needs, the next logical step is to buy a property.
+The best way to do this is with the Golden Visa, as it brings a lot of advantages, but not everyone has the spare cash to invest.

-Again, dealing through an estate agent is best just to ensure everything is above board.
-When working out your budget, be sure to factor in legal, surveyor and notary fees, plus a minimum of 10% deposit.
+Again, an estate agent can help ensure everything is above board.
+When working out your budget, be sure to factor in legal, surveyor, and notary fees, plus a minimum of 10% deposit.

 You’ll probably find it difficult to get a mortgage through a Greek bank, so many expats do so through international lenders.
-This requires more documentation, however, including proof of funds and their source.
+However, this requires more documentation, including proof of funds and their source.

-Are utilities, mobile and internet connection reliable in Greece?
+Are utilities, mobile, and internet connections reliable in Greece?

-Greece, generally speaking, has acceptable infrastructure for things like power and communications.
-This will of course be better in cities, but even rural areas have access to internet.
-You might find this is provided through cellular means rather than phone lines, which might affect your internet speed.
+Generally speaking, Greece has an acceptable infrastructure for things like power and communications.
+This will, of course, be better in cities, but even rural areas have access to the internet.

-Mobile connections are mostly fine, although there may be connectivity issues in the most rural areas.
-While you might not have the data speeds you’re used to, you’ll still have mobile signal regardless.
+Mobile connections are mostly fine, although there may be connectivity issues in most rural areas.
+While you might not have the data speeds you’re used to, you’ll still have a mobile signal regardless.

 How much will I pay in taxes in Greece?